Michieljoris/couchapi/README.md

 and
 [http://daleharvey.github.io/jquery.couch.js-docs/symbols/index.html](http://daleharvey.github.io/jquery.couch.js-docs/symbols/index.html)
 I've modified it slightly so it can be run in the browser as will as on nodejs.
-Access it using `vouchdb._async`.
+Access it using `vouchdb._couch`.

 Pouchdb is an in browser database with CouchDB functionality.
-Using vouchdb your application can be agnostic about what backend it is using: Pouchdb or Couchdb. vouchdb uses couchapi_async.js (jquery.couch.js from the CouchDB server Installation) to connect to a CouchDB instance both on node and in the browser, and not the PouchDB api because it is more flexible, code is easier to understand (just a bunch of direct ajax requests) and a lot smaller than
+Using vouchdb your application can be agnostic about what backend it is using: Pouchdb or Couchdb. vouchdb uses couchapi_couch.js (modified jquery.couch.js from the CouchDB server Installation) to connect to a CouchDB instance both on node and in the browser, and not the PouchDB api because it is more flexible, code is easier to understand (just a bunch of direct ajax requests) and a lot smaller than